 Pet owners and their pets may be left to fend for themselves for a few days following a disaster and emergency preparation for pets may be just as important as ensuring the safety and well-being of humans.
 Make sure animal licences are up to date in so separated pets can quickly return to their owners case of separation.

-During an emergency or disaster, the City of Prince George has a plan to co-ordinate evacuations when they are required, by either our Emergency Planners or the Province of BC.
+In the event of an emergency or disaster, the City of Prince George has a plan to co-ordinate evacuations when they are required, by either the City's Emergency Planners or the Province of BC.

 In an emergency, individuals may be directed to either: